Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

-- Look for smaller or nonstandard providers.
+- Look for smaller or nonstandard insurers.
 A handful of auto insurers brand themselves more willing to accept drivers who might have a hard time getting insurance elsewhere.

 - Bundle your policies.
-If you own a policy with a large insurance providers that offers many types of insurance, it could make financial sense to pay for your home, auto and life insurance under one provider.
+If you own a policy with a large insurance company that offers many types of insurance, it could make financial sense to pay for your home, auto and life insurance under one company.
 Bundling can save you money and might make payments and support more convenient as well.

 - Trim your coverage.
-For standard auto insurance providers that can help you, the kind of coverage you’re used to might cost more than you’ve ever paid before — maybe even more than you’re willing to pay at all.
+The kind of coverage you’re used to might cost more than you’ve ever paid before — maybe even more than you’re willing to pay at all.
 This is where you can strategize about what to cut from your policy without leaving yourself too exposed.

 - Increase your deductible.
 Raising how much you’ll pay before your insurance kicks in could result in more manageable rates.
 But your deductible shouldn’t be higher than what you can reasonably pay after an accident.